Tag Archives: Liturgy

 Farewell Discourse of Jesus.
 Duccio

 “Let the Son who lives in our hearts, be also on our lips,” St. Cyprian says in his commentary on the Our Father.
 Jesus joins our weak and stumbling prayers to his own.
-He prays in and for us and gives us the assurance we will be welcomed and heard.
+He prays in and for us and assures us we will be welcomed and heard.

 “I pray for them,’ Jesus says in our liturgical prayers.
 We speak to God the Father “through Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, One God, forever and ever.
 Amen.”